strapi/documentation/docs/developer-docs/latest/guides/client.md

 ---
-title: Client - Strapi Developer Documentation
+title: Client - Strapi Developer Docs
 description: Learn in this guide how to setup a connection with a third party client and use it everywhere in your code.
 canonicalUrl: https://docs.strapi.io/developer-docs/latest/guides/client.html
 ---